-To enhance your flying enjoyment further, we recommend that you familiarise yourself with the information and instructions contained in this Manual regarding safety, equipment and service.
+It is essential that you read this manual thoroughly and familiarize yourself with the information and instructions contained herein regarding safety, equipment, care and service prior to initial operation.

 If you have any questions which are not answered in this Manual, please do not hesitate to contact SWING directly or your SWING dealer.
 Our contact details are in the Appendix.